 The course Artificial Intelligence (AI) treats in-depth methods for automated reasoning, automatic problem solvers and planners, knowledge representation mechanisms, game playing, machine learning, and statistical pattern recognition.
-The class is a recommended for all scientists and engineers with a genuine curiosity about the fundamental obstacles to getting machines to perform tasks such as deduction, learning, and planning and navigation.
+The class is a recommended for students with a genuine curiosity about the ideas and techniques that enable computers to behave intelligently.
 Programming skills and a reasonable writing skills are expected; students will be asked to complete both programming assignments and writing assignments.

-Course Format Learn from Anywhere

-Offered Simultaneously On Campus and Remote

-Time and location Wednesday 6:00 PM - 8:45 PM,
+Course Format Learn from Anywhere Offered Simultaneously On Campus and Remote Time and location Wednesday 6:00 PM - 8:45 PM, Room CAS 222